Geodesic slice sampling on the sphere: Geodesic Slice Sampling in

-It is worth noting that the rejection-based geoSSS yields the highest ESS, albeit at the cost of generating a significantly larger number of rejected samples in comparison to the shrinkage-based geoSSS.
-This is demonstrated in the right panel of Fig.~\ref{fig:ess-rejections-mixvMF-d10-kappa50_500}, where it is observed that the rejection-based geoSSS generates an increasingly larger number of rejected samples for higher values of $\kappa$.
+It is worth noting that although the rejection-based geoSSS yields the highest ESS, it is at the cost of generating a significantly larger number of rejected samples in comparison to the shrinkage-based geoSSS.
+This is demonstrated in Fig.~\ref{fig:ess-rejections-mixvMF-d10-kappa50_500}B, where it is observed that the rejection-based geoSSS generates an increasingly larger number of rejected samples for higher values of $\kappa$.
 For instance, for $\kappa=50$, approximately 17 rejections happen per MCMC step, while for $\kappa=500$, around 60 rejections occur.
 On the other hand, the number of rejections for the shrinkage-based geoSSS increases at a much slower rate with $\kappa$.
 It can be seen here that for $\kappa=50$, we have approximately 4 rejections per MCMC step, and for $\kappa=500$, approximately just 6 rejections per MCMC step occur.
-Thus, selecting between the two samplers necessitates a trade-off between computational requirements and accuracy.
 The number of rejections directly determines the number of log probability evaluations and thereby the computational costs of the slice samplers.
 RWMH and HMC, on the other hand, have a fixed computational budget per MCMC step.
 In case of RWMH, one step requires a single log probability evaluation, whereas an HMC step involves one log probability evaluation as well as multiple gradient evaluations, one for each leapfrog step.
 In our settings, we use 10 leapfrog integration steps.
-Among the four MCMC strategies studied here, RWMH has the lowest computational costs, but also the smallest ESS.
-The computational costs of shrinkage-based geoSSS is smaller than the costs of HMC, nevertheless geoSSS also performs better in terms of the other evaluation criteria in comparison to HMC.
+In summary, RWMH has the lowest computational costs, but also the smallest ESS.
+The computational costs of shrinkage-based geoSSS is smaller than the costs of HMC, whilst it also performs better than HMC in terms of the other evaluation criteria. \ as map from $[0,1]$ to $\sphere{d-1}$, where $\theta=\arccos(x^Ty)$, cf. \citep{Hanson95}.
+If $\mu(t)$ with $t \in [0, 1]$ is the curve obtained by concatenating and rescaling the slerps between the 9 pairs of successive points, then we define the spherical distribution with unnormalized density